 Agnya or 3rd Eye (Forgiveness)- Place the right hand over your forehead and say with total sincerity 2 times- "I forgive everyone".
 After you have done that place your right hand on the back of your head and say with total incerity 2 times- "Please forgive me for whatever mistakes I have done consciously and unconsciously."
 The Agnya is associated with the Light element, it is 2 petals and color is Indigo.
 Forgiveness, humility, and egolessness is the positive aspect of this chakra.
 Self centeredness, hatred, harm to self and others will damage this chakra.

 Special note: Please say "Hum shum" during meditation for sometime, it helps us to be thoughtless.
-"He, Christ, is placed in our Agnya in the centre where the optic nerve and optic thalamus cross; it's a very subtle point.
+"Mind is placed in our Agnya in the centre where the optic nerve and optic thalamus cross; it's a very subtle point.
 It creates two sounds, Hum and Shum.
 Hum on the right-hand side superego and Shum on the left-hand side ego.
 Hum and Shum create two kinds of vibrations.
 The Hum sound creates the vibration, I am, I am.
 Hum, this comes from our existence power, that we know we have to live in this world and we are not going to die.
 Any human being who tries to kill himself is considered not normal.
 Normally, every human being or animal tries to retain its life, that is through the power of Hum, I am, the superego on the right-hand side and ego on the left-hand side is Shum."

 Sahasrara or Crown chakra (Integration)- it is also called the 1000 petal lotus.
 Place the right hand on the top of the skull and massage in a circle 7 times.
 With full sincerity say to your self, "Please help me attain self realization".
 Raise the right hand over the skull a few inches and try to feel energy between the palm and crown of head.
 The energy may feel warm or cool.
 A cool feeling is what you are going for.
 This chakra is violet in color and is associated with integration.
 It integrates all other chakras, dimensions, our central nervous system, and thoughtless awareness.
 Doubts about self, reality, and our higher power will imbalance this chakra.
 This chakra is our link between consciousness and divinity.